nishiki/manage-password/README.md

 ## Features

+ * generate random password
  * generate OTP code
- * synchronize your passwords with SSH or FTP.
  * copy your login, password or otp in clipboard
  * manage many wallets
+ * synchronize your passwords with SSH or FTP.
  * share a wallet with others GPG keys

 ## Install